 ERCOT and QSE agree to individual testing schedule.

-QSEs demonstrate successful addition of telemetry point testing and ability to follow ICCP values, such as UDSP
+QSEs demonstrate successful addition of telemetry point testing and QSE ability to follow ICCP values, such as UDSP, for subset of Resources.

 4. Exit Criteria

 Goal is for 98% of QSEs to demonstrate successful submissions, and mitigation plans in place for remaining 2% to address in next trial phase.